fixie-ai/ai-jsx/packages/docs/docs/tutorial/part7-tools.md

     description: 'Check the price of a stock.',
     parameters: {
       symbol: {
-        description: "The symbol of the stock to get price for.",
+        description: 'The symbol of the stock to get price for.',
-        type: "string",
+        type: 'string',
         required: true,
       },
     },